A Theory of Saving under Risk Preference Dynamics: Asymptotic Properties of Consumption and Saving

 If in addition $G_1$ is irreducible and $r(G_1) \geq 1$, then \eqref{eq:0ampc_prop} holds for all $z_{ij} \in \ZZ$. \end{theorem}

-Theorems~\ref{t:0ampc_thm}--\ref{t:0ampc_thm_pos} above imply that, under mild assumptions, the asymptotic MPC can be strictly positive only if the probability of transitioning to a lower risk-aversion state is zero.
-In addition, for the asymptotic MPCs to remain positive across all states, the transition matrix of risk aversion must be upper triangular---an exceptional case that rarely arises in practice, as it would require agents to only become (weakly) more risk averse over time.
+Taken together, Theorems~\ref{t:0ampc_thm}--\ref{t:0ampc_thm_pos} establish a sharp theoretical boundary: unless in highly exceptional cases, the asymptotic MPC can be positive \emph{only if} the probability of becoming less risk averse next period is zero.
+For the asymptotic MPCs to remain positive across all states, the probability transition matrix of risk aversion must be upper triangular, an exceptional case that rarely arises in practice, as it would require agents to only become weakly more risk averse over time.
 These observations are formalized in the next result.
-The proof is straightforward and thus omitted.
+The proof follows immediately from Theorem~\ref{t:0ampc_thm}.

 \begin{proposition}[Impossibility of positive asymptotic MPCs without downward transitions] If $\PP_{(z,\hat z)}(\hat \beta \hat R>0) >0$ for all $z,\hat z\in \ZZ$, and there exists $z_{ij} \in \ZZ$ such that